UAE envoy: Yemen's Houthis used missiles in Abu Dhabi attack | Law-Order

 UAE envoy: Yemen's Houthis used missiles in Abu Dhabi attack

-Yemens rebels used cruise missiles, ballistic missiles and drones in an attack on Abu Dhabi this week that killed three people and set off fires at a fuel depot and an international airport, the Emirati ambassador to the United States said Wednesday.The remarks by Ambassador Yousef Al-Otaiba marked an official acknowledgement that missiles and not just drones were used in Mondays attack, claimed by the Iran-backed Houthis.
+Yemens Houthi rebels used cruise and ballistic missiles, in addition to drones, in an attack on Abu Dhabi this week that killed three people and set off fires at a fuel depot and an international airport, the Emirati ambassador to the United States said Wednesday.The remarks by Ambassador Yousef Al-Otaiba marked an official acknowledgement that missiles and not just drones were used in Mondays attack, claimed by the Iran-backed Houthis.

 - Country: